 .
 C. Purpose

-The General Council adopts this Ordinance to establish a Tribal Housing Department organized and operated for the purposes of administering Tribal housing funds to:
+The General Community Council adopts this Ordinance to establish a the Quartz Valley Housing Department organized and operated for the purposes of administering Tribal housing funds to:

 (1) Remedy unsafe and unsanitary housing conditions that are harmful to the public health, safety, and morals;